synergy-design-system/synergy-design-system/packages/mcp/metadata/static/components/syn-textarea/docs.md

 ## Readonly Textareas

-Add the read-only attribute to draw a read-only textarea.
+Add the readonly attribute to draw a read-only textarea.

 ```html
 <syn-textarea